my family’s noodle kugel

 2 pounds full-fat cottage cheese, creamed or large curd

-2 sticks (1 cup or 8 ounces) melted butter margarine (Mom uses 1 1/2sticks butter)
+2 sticks (1 cup or 8 ounces) melted unsalted butter or margarine (Mom uses 1 1/2 sticks butter)

 2 teaspoons vanilla